Scouter456/Cobblemon_Outbreaks/README.md

 "spawn_algorithm": Specifies the spawn algorithm used for entity spawns during the outbreak.
 It is an optional field with a default value of "open_field" if not specified.
 The value should be one of the predefined spawn algorithms.

 "gate_timer": Represents the duration of the outbreak gate timer in ticks.
 It is an optional field with a default value of 36000 if not specified.
+"min_pokemon_level": the minimum level of the pokemon that should spawn in the portal "max_pokemon_level": the maximum level of the pokemon that should spawn in the portal, should always be higher than min_pokemon_level

+"level_algorithm": Specifies the algorithm used to determine the levels for the pokemon, these being: cobblemonoutbreaks:random, cobblemonoutbreaks:scaled, cobblemonoutbreaks:min_max, defaults to cobblemonoutbreaks:scaled

+cobblemonoutbreaks:random: returns a random level from 1 to 100
+cobblemonoutbreaks:scaled returns a level based on the average pokemon level in the players party cobblemonoutbreaks:min_max returns a random level between the min_pokemon_level and max_pokemon_level